THE LAW OFFICE OF JEREMY D. MORLEY HANDLES MANY INTERNATIONAL FAMILY LAW CASES THAT CONCERN INDIA

 We always act with Indian or other local counsel whenever appropriate or necessary.

 Stutee Nag is an associate in our firm, resident in the State of New Jersey.
-She is duly licensed to practice law as an attorney in the courts of India.
-Her admission to the New York Bar is currently pending.
-She graduated from UILS, Panjab University, India.
-She has six years of progressively responsible experience in law including litigation, advisory, negotiation, drafting, research, and analysis.
+She is duly licensed to practice law as an attorney in the courts of India and New York.
+She has ten years of progressively responsible experience in law including litigation, advisory, negotiation, drafting, research, and analysis.
 She was a law clerk to Justice M Jeyapaul of the Punjab and Haryana High Court in India.
 Thereafter, she worked as an associate with a well-recognized law firm in India.

 RULING ON MORLEY'S EXPERT TESTIMONY CONCERNING TRAVEL TO INDIA